Xcelled/mabicommerce/README.md

 And here is what MabiCommerce tells you about each trade:

  - Score: This is how "good" the trade is.
 It represents how many ducats you earn for every second of trading.
- - Total Profit: The total amount you'll earn, in ducats.
-This is also the amount of gold and merchant rating you'll get.
+ - Profit: The total amount you'll earn, in ducats.
+ - Gold: The total amount of gold you'll earn.
+ - Merchant Rating: The total amount of merchant rating you'll receive.
- - Total Cost: How much you'll pay to buy the load.
+ - Cost: How much you'll pay to buy the load.
  - Flags: Extra route information, such as No Profit or Choke Point.
- - Exp: The amount of exp you'll get for the load.
+ - Exp: The amount of experince you'll get for the load.

 #### Merchant Rating